 I use an app called Notion for this.
 The free version is sufficient, it works across devices, and also allows for easy collaboration.
 Notion can be hard to describe; it’s sort of a cross between a note-taking app, a nested database system, and a personal wiki.
 Because it’s so powerful, it can be a bit intimidating at first.
 But it’s actually pretty easy to use.

 My wife and I chose Notion for our Travel Dashboard because it was easy to bring together all of our travel related information: the seasonal trip brainstorming pages (since replaced by the system below), our quests, our Adventure Maps and Adventure Files, our travel budget and trip costs, Life Block Planning, as well as other planning and reference docs.
 It’s all in one single place, accessible to both of us.

 Since then, I’ve rethought how we do our trip planning and built my own travel calendar database instead.
 It may sound complicated—ugh, a “database” sounds boring and tedious, right?—but it really does make things so, so much easier.

 From trip idea to upcoming adventure

-The best part of our From Trip to Adventure system is that it does most of the work for you.
+The best part of our From Idea to Adventure system is that it does most of the work for you.

 This is where the system really shines.
 Because this whole thing is a database, you can easily use custom views to show you just the relevant entries.